Discover the best of Bergmannkiez in Kreuzberg

-In the south of Kreuzberg and thus in the heart of the capital lies a fascinating little area.
+In the south of Kreuzberg and thus in the heart of the capital lies a fascinating little area: Bergmannkiez.
 While other districts popular with tourists are often avoided by Berliners, this cultural and culinary hotspot attracts everyone with its reputation.
-Here, locals and visitors alike come together to enjoy a variety of possibilities: Welcome to Bergmannkiez.
+Here, locals and visitors alike come together to enjoy a variety of possibilities.

 The Parisian-esque streets, lined with many restaurants, cafés, and unique shops, invite not only tourists to make a pilgrimage to the Bergmannkiez, but also Berliners from Mitte, Pankow, Treptow-Köpenick and the like.
 This part of Kreuzberg is inhabited by more of a middle-class, artistic-intellectual demographic who frequent the area’s many small theatres, vintage shops, and the market hall.
 Built in 1956, the Marheineke-Markthalle hosts dozens of small shops--from wine stalls to book stores--making it a popular meeting place.
 It also holds art exhibitions and a flea market on the weekend.
 Bergmannstrasse has another popular market: Every Saturday from 9am to 3pm, sustainable shoppers browse regional and environmentally-friendly goods at the Eco-market on Chamissoplatz, the historic market square.